President Hiroshi Kubo

 End of December

-* The share price is the closing price on March 19.
-The numbers are taken from the brief financial report of the FY12/20.
+* The share price is the closing price on March 18.
+Each number was taken from the brief financial report.

 December 2018 Act.